A perfectly soft pumpkin sugar cookie with cinnamon cheese cream frosting makes these a new fall favorite!

 - 4 cups all-purpose flour

-- 1/2 tsp cinnamon or substitute all spices with just 2 tsp pumpkin pie spice
+- ½ teaspoon cinnamon or substitute all spices with just 2 teaspoon pumpkin pie spice

 - 2 ounces cream cheese